Create a culture that means business™

 - Employees who use recognition and rewards technology are 72% more likely to rate their culture of recognition highly than non-users.

 - Companies that advocate for frequent recognition are 41% more likely to see increased employee retention and 34% more likely to see increased employee engagement.

-Cecilia McKenney, SVP and CHRO of Quest Diagnostics, says their recognition platform brought “phlebotomists together to get peer-to-peer recognition going, but also just to celebrate across offices and feel connected.”
+Cecilia McKenney, SVP and CHRO of Quest Diagnostics, says their recognition platform brought “phlebotomists together to get going, but also just to celebrate across offices and feel connected.”
 Remember to practice frequent recognition and make it inclusive so that every employee feels valued on a regular basis.

 Access top tips on how to build an engaging culture of recognition.

 Employees are your most valuable asset.
 And yet, employees’ emotional, physical, and mental health has declined and requires more attention than ever given recent months.
 Wellable’s Employee Wellness Industry Trends Report found that mental health, stress management, mindfulness, and meditation have all surged in popularity.
 This comes as no surprise given a nationwide survey assessing the effects of the pandemic on the emotional well-being of U.S. adults showed that 90% of respondents were experiencing related emotional distress.
 Eighty percent of employers expect to invest more in mental health in the future, and many employers have found that keeping employees healthy and happy enhances performance and makes employees want to show up as their best selves at work.